 Birdeye is one of the better-known names in the reviews and reputation management space.
 It helps businesses collect Google and Facebook reviews, manage their online presence across multiple platforms, and respond to feedback from a central dashboard.
 A lot of franchises and multi-location chains use it.

-People compare them because both touch "customer feedback," but the products are quite different, and the price gap is significant.
+People compare them because both touch customer reviews and feedback, but the products solve different scales of the same problem, and the price gap is significant.

 What Birdeye does